MuhammadHamzaKashif/clip-share/README.md

 A shared clipboard for all your devices.
 Copy on one, paste on all of them.

 No cloud, no accounts, no data leaving your network.
-Each device runs a tiny Go daemon, finds your other devices over the LAN, and syncs what you copy.
+The app lives in your tray, finds your other devices over the LAN, and syncs what you copy.
-Think LocalSend, but just for the clipboard.
+Think a shared clipboard, no middleman.

 ## Why